jessitron/git-happens/init.md

 Now your repository is properly initialized.
 Run [gitx](http://gitx.frim.nl/) or gitk and check out your little commit tree.
 More of a commit seed, at this point: one little commit and a master branch pointer.

-but that was boring!
+That's the minimum for creating a local repository.
 Let's put more thought into our repo, and [ignore some files](ignore.html)